NewyorkMengHer/Ecommerce-Website-Transaction/README.md

 # Ecommerce Website Transaction

 ## Description
 The "Ecommerce Website Transaction" project is a collaborative effort between two teams to simulate and analyze ecommerce transaction data.
 Both teams generate a vast amount of simulated data based on a predefined schema, stream it to each other, clean and transform the data, and finally perform analytical queries.
-The results are visualized using Tableau and Zeppelin and presented to an audience with diverse backgrounds.
+The results are visualized using Zeppelin and presented to an audience with diverse backgrounds.

+Our team's primary objective is to analyze the other team's data, finding trends and patterns that can provide valuable insights.
+Part of our simulation process also involves generating "bad data" by selecting specific columns and replacing them with unrelated data, challenging the data cleaning and transformation process.

 Click [here](https://drive.google.com/file/d/13EnXR1t0JLOYI8LY9EOjFcxR0lCpiTWw/view?usp=drive_link) to see the demo